Steve Wolfhard

-Steve Wolfhard is a Canadian artist who is best known for being a writer and storyboard artist on the animated television series Adventure Time.
+Steve Wolfhard is a Canadian cartoonist, storyboard artist, writer, and director.
+He was a writer and storyboard artist on the animated television series Adventure Time and is a supervising director on its spinoff Adventure Time: Fionna and Cake.

-History
+Biography

 Steve Wolfhard grew up in Kitchener and then Midland, Ontario and graduated from Sheridan College's Classical Animation program in 2003.
-After graduating, he worked as a character designer for the series Being Ian, and Kid vs. Kat.
+After graduating, he worked as a character designer for the series Being Ian and Kid vs. Kat.
 Wolfhard also did illustration work for a series of graphic novels for children entitled Zombie Chasers.

 Wolfhard first started working on Adventure Time as a storyboard revisionist during the show's third season.
 Series creator Pendleton Ward offered him a position as a storyboard artist, but Wolfhard initially turned it down; he later changed his mind, and contacted Ward to see if he would be able to rescind his rejection.
 Ward allowed him to, and Wolfhard was then partnered with Tom Herpich for seasons five through ten.

 In January 2017, he announced that he was writing and storyboarding on the Cartoon Network series, Summer Camp Island, which premiered in 2018.